scarf-sh/scarf-js/README.md

     // Toggles whether Scarf is enabled for this package "enabled": true,
-    // Enables Scarf when users run npm install directly in your repository "allowTopLevel": true,
+    // Enables Scarf when users run npm install directly in your repository
+    // Scarf will try to report the Git commit SHA of your repository if it can
+    // be obtained.
+    "allowTopLevel": true,
     // Users will be opted into analytics by default "defaultOptIn": true,